ABS: Adaptive Bounded Staleness Converges Faster and Communicates Less: ABS: Adaptive Bounded Staleness

-To elaborate on the proposed ABS method, we first define an $N$-length vector $\boldsymbol{\tau}_N$ that denotes the staleness of the workers.
-The staleness vector $\boldsymbol{\tau}_N$ is maintained by the PS and initialized to all zeros.
-Each element $\tau_n$ depicts the consecutive rounds that worker $n$ has not received the global model from the PS.
-To be specific, the update of $\tau_n$ at each round $t$ follows the formula:
+In this section, we first introduce the asynchronous-based adaptive bounded staleness (ABS) method.
+The main idea of ABS is to adaptively bound the gradient staleness and adjust the number of workers that the PS waits for.
+By doing so, ABS achieves a delicate equilibrium between training speed and communication load.
+We then outline the key principles of ABS and discuss the analysis of algorithm hyperparameters that influence its performance.

-To further bound the staleness of each worker, we set a threshold of staleness $\tau^t$ to identify the workers with high staleness.
-Accordingly, at round $t$, worker $n$ would be forced to receive the latest global parameter from the PS and starts a new round of computation if $\tau_n > \tau^t$.
-Since as the learning proceeds, the tolerance of staleness for the system decreases, we adaptively change $\tau^t$ by
+\textit{Algorithm description:} To elaborate on the staleness of all the $N$ workers at round $t$, we define a $N$-length vector $\boldsymbol{\tau}_N^t=[\tau_1^t,\cdots, \tau_N^t]$.
+This vector is maintained by the parameter server (PS) and initialized with zero values.
+Each staleness element $\tau_n^t$ represents the number of consecutive rounds that worker $n$ has not received the global model from the PS.
+To identify the workers with high staleness, we define a threshold as $\tau_{max}^t$.
+At round $t$, if $\tau_n^t > \tau^t_{max}$, worker $n$ is forced to receive the latest global model from the PS and initiate a new round of computation.
+As the learning process advances, the system's tolerance for staleness decreases.
+Therefore, we dynamically adjust $\tau_{\text{max}}^t$ given as

 where $a$ is some constant.
-That is to say, if the number $K^t$ of workers to wait for increases, then the staleness threshold decreases along the training process to bound the staleness of the gradients.
-Besides we set 1 as the minimum value of $\tau^t$.
-The detailed procedure of ABS is depicted next.
+In other words, as the number of workers to wait increases, the staleness threshold decreases gradually during the training process to control the staleness of the gradients.
+Additionally, we set the minimum value of $\tau^t_{\text{max}}$ to be 1 to ensure a minimum level of freshness.
+Moreover, following a similar approach as described in \cite{AdaSync}, we dynamically increase $K^t$ based on the learning process, given as

-As a start, the PS broadcasts the global model $\mathbf{w}^0$ to all the workers in set $\mathcal{N}$ for computation.
-At each round $t$, the PS utilizes the uploading information of the fastest $K^t$ workers to update the global model via (\ref{update}), with the computation of the rest $N-K^t$ workers used in the following rounds.
-In order to alleviate staleness and decrease $\tau^t$, the number $K^t$ of workers to wait for is increased adaptively according to the learning process as in \cite{AdaSync}, given as
+where $K^0$ is the number of workers we wait for in the initial round, $f(\mathbf{w}^{0})$ is the loss of the initial global model $\mathbf{w}^{0}$ and $f(\mathbf{w}^{t})$ is the loss of global model at iteration $t$.
+In general, at iteration $t$, we calculate the average loss of $K^t$ workers who update the PS and consider it as the loss of the global model.
+Therefore, the update of $\tau_n^t$ at each round $t$ follows the formula